Almost Angels

 Almost Angels (also known in some foreign markets as Born to Sing) is a 1962 American comedy-drama film about a group of boys in the Vienna Boys' Choir.
 The film centers around the chorister's recruitment process, the rehearsals and the life in the institution as well.
 The story also conveys the value of friendship, honesty and loyalty.
 The child actors were actual members of the Vienna Boys Choir who perform several traditional Austrian songs throughout the motion picture.
 The filming took place in the Augarten Palais, the surroundings of Vienna and some other places of the beautiful Austrian landscape.

 In the United States, the film was released as the second half of a double bill.
 The first feature on the double bill was the 1962 re-release of Lady and the Tramp.

 Plot

 Tony Fiala (played by Vincent Winter) is a working-class boy whose greatest desire is to become a member of Vienna's most famous choir.
 His father, however, wants his son to follow in his own footsteps as an engine driver.
 Unlike his loving and supportive mother, he sees no future for the boy in music.

+His mother takes him to audition for the choir.
+There, a bunch of boys are auditioning before him.
+His mother is waiting outside, and she meets another mother who tries to intimidate her by bragging about her own son, only for her son to sing the next notes off-key.
+She meets an organist who comforts her, and he reveals he is bringing an orphan named Freidel.
+To the organist's dismay and the amusement of Tony's mother, he sings a playful yodeling song.
+Afterward, Tony auditions and impresses the director and Herr with a slow German song.

+His father is shocked and upset to learn about Tony auditioning, after reading a letter that reveals Tony was accepted.
+He argues with Tony and his mother, insisting music is not the right path for Tony.

+Despite the objections, Tony manages to join the Vienna Boys' Choir.
+He marvels at the place, and the director assures his father that he will be getting good education at the Vienna Boys' Choir.
+The director reveals that there will be a month-long probation period to test him, and he will be allowed to stay if he works hard and keeps up with the rest of the boys in both singing and studies.
+The father insists that he needs to get good study, or he will pull Tony out as well.